Bira/octopus-carnival/_drafts/rpg-cyberpunk.md

 Count Zero that applies to everything the man wrote: "The very rich are no longer even remotely human."
 Yeah, you read that right: what makes you less human in literary cyberpunk isn't an excess of implants, but an excess of wealth!
-You could very well say that the real villain of literary cyberpunk is _capital_.
+You might say that the ultimate villain of literary cyberpunk is _capital_.

-The translation to gaming didn't quite contradict this statement, but it simplified it quite a bit.
-CP2020 and Shadowrun lay the blame for the woes of their worlds on the shoulders of a specific set of 8-10 mega-corporations.
+Games like CP2020 and Shadowrun seemingly felt the need to simplify that a bit.
+I can only speculate as to why: it was the US at the tail end of the Cold War, so outright saying that capitalism is bad was likely unfashionable.
+Particularly in an entertainment product potentially aimed at teenagers.

+Instead, the Big Bads of these games are a small set of mega-corporations that do a lot of over-the-top evil stuff like despoil the environment out of greed and miserliness, treat their lower-ranked employees like slaves, keep politicians and the media compliant through bribes and financial pressure, and maintain heavily-armed, trigger-happy security forces.

 [1]: {{ "/2018/12/13/on-cyberpunk.html" | absolute_url }}